bgoonz/INTERVIEW-PREP-COMPLETE/Practice/spotify/Spotify-Interview-master/spotify-calendar/CalendarFrontEnd/README.md

 - `npm run build`: `.env.production.local`, `.env.production`, `.env.local`, `.env`
 - `npm test`: `.env.test.local`, `.env.test`, `.env` (note `.env.local` is missing)

-These variables will act as the defaults if the machine does not explicitly set them.<br>
+These variables will act as the defaults if the machine does not explicitly set them.
 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

-> Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need
-> these defined as well.
+> Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need these defined as well.
 Consult their documentation how to do this.
 For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).

 #### Expanding Environment Variables In `.env`